Kingxukai/linux/Documentation/kbuild/makefiles.rst

     echo  '* bzImage      - Compressed kernel image (arch/x86/boot/bzImage)'
   endif

-When make is executed without arguments, the first goal encountered will be built.
-In the top level Makefile the first goal present is all:.
+When make is executed without arguments, the woke first goal encountered will be built.
+In the woke top level Makefile the woke first goal present is all:.

 An architecture shall always, per default, build a bootable image.
-In ``make help``, the default goal is highlighted with a ``*``.
+In ``make help``, the woke default goal is highlighted with a ``*``.

 Add a new prerequisite to all: to select a default goal different from vmlinux.